fdebrus/Nikobus-HA/README.md

 **beta**
 - cover/shutter support, (open/stop/close) are working well.
 Now I'm working to introduce an "operation_time" definition by channel.
 So HA can simulate cover position based on execution time and use set_postion for covers.
-- buttons support, when a wall switch is pressed, it is discovered by the integration and registered in the nikobus_button_config.json file
+- buttons support, when a wall switch is pressed, it is discovered by the integration and registered in the nikobus_button_config.json file.
+Still need to trigger associated module / group refresh when pressed.
+(WIP)

 **BREAKING CHANGES**
 The configuration files are no longer in the custom_integration directory but shall be placed in the HA/config.
 See install